smartprocure/contexture-docs/getting-started/connecting.md

 provide an example in which we connect to `mongodb://localhost:27017`, and using a callback to the `connect` method, we are able to obtain the database client that we need.
-Once we have this client, we can actually create our `runSearch` function.
+Once we have this client, we can actually create our `search` function.
 For this purpose, we will be calling `Contexture` with just one object.
 This object will have the `schemas`, and the `providers`.
 The providers will host just one key/value, the one specific for `mongo`.
 The provider, which